 Economic theory and business practice have not yet developed a unified methodological approach to the interrelationship of environmental, social, and financial corporate strategies.
 Sometimes they are developed by different structural divisions of the company, have uncoordinated goals and independent budgets.
 Another approach involves maximizing the financial result adhering to constraints related to social performance.
-Epstein et al. note that leading companies such as Nike, Procter & Gamble, The Home Depot and Nissan.

-Figure 1.
-Integrating social and environmental goals into corporate financial management as a criterion for choosing between equivalent investment options in terms of economic efficiency in environmental modernization of production, cutting-edge waste management technologies, and the like.
+Epstein et al. note that leading companies such as Nike, Procter & Gamble, The Home Depot and Nissan North America maximize the firm value while unconditionally complying with environmental and social standards that meet legal requirements and business rules [22].
+In some cases, ESG is proposed as a criterion for choosing between equivalent investment options in terms of economic 155 efficiency in environmental modernization of production, cutting-edge waste management technologies, and the like.
 In other words, the problem of choosing the optimal investment strategy for a company under conditions of uncertainty requires a different decision-making algorithm.